vitalab/vitalab.github.io/article/_posts/2019-07-18-GraphBasedGlobalReasoning.md

 It seems that GloRe provides a computationally efficient way to boost performance of CNN approaches in different kinds of tasks.

-By single examples of visualised weight maps support the intuition that GloRe enables for a global interaction of distant image features.
+The few examples of visualised weight maps support the intuition that GloRe enables for a global interaction of distant image features.

 **Open Questions**: